ldfrancis/multi_agent_tennis/report.md

 ## Possible Improvements

 For improvements over the current results, other settings of the hyper-parameters can be tried out.
-Also, other algorithms like, DDPG, A2C, can be explored.
+Also, the use of prioritized experience replay for DDPG can be explored.